Our Team

 Bruce Shapiro

+Bruce Shapiro is Executive Director of the Global Center for Journalism and Trauma, encouraging innovative reporting on violence, conflict and tragedy worldwide.
 An award-winning reporter on human rights, criminal justice and politics, Shapiro is a contributing editor at The Nation and U.S. correspondent for Late Night Live on the Australian Broadcasting Corporation’s Radio National.
-He is Adjunct Professor and Senior Advisor for Academic Affairs at Columbia, where he teaches journalism ethics.
-His books include Shaking the Foundations: 200 Years of Investigative Journalism in America and Legal Lynching: The Death Penalty and America’s Future.
-Shapiro is recipient of the International Society for Traumatic Stress Public Advocacy Award for “outstanding and fundamental contributions to the social understanding of trauma.”
-He is a founding board member of the Global Investigative Journalism Network.
+He has taught investigative journalism at Yale University and journalism ethics at Columbia University Graduate School of Journalism, where he directed the Dart Center for Journalism and Trauma from 2009-2025.
+Shapiro's books include Shaking the Foundations: 200 Years of Investigative Journalism in America and Legal Lynching: The Death Penalty and America's Future, co-authored with Rev. Jesse Jackson and Jesse Jackson Jr. Shapiro is recipient of the International Society for Traumatic Stress Studies Public Advocacy Award for "outstanding and fundamental contributions to the social understanding of trauma."

 Emily Sachs, PhD